Wellness brand building through a brand refresh

 There are plenty of ways to tell whether your audience has pulled back from your branding, and the first indicator is that you’re witnessing a slowdown in sales.
 Regaining brand momentum could be something as simple as refreshing brand design and brand messaging.

 Your Company Has Evolved

 A brand is typically born around a particular product or service.
 As the business evolves, new products, services and experiences are introduced.
 These changes mean that the company has to reimagine the brand’s identity to align with the business and the promises it’s making to customers old and new.

-As the business evolves, it’s smart to keep an eye on your total brand experience (strategy, design, communications) and take note of any limitations that might impede business growth and attract a wider range of customers.
+As the business evolves, it’s smart to keep an eye on your total brand experience (strategy, design, communications, actions) and take note of any limitations that might impede business growth and attract a wider range of customers.

 Your Brand Experience Is Inconsistent Across Offline and Online Channels